Femnemmyy/kicad_pid/README.md

 # Rocketey PI&D KiCAD Library

-This repository contains a set of P&ID symbols as KiCAD symbols.
+This repository contains a set of P&ID symbols for use within KICAD 8.0.
 The symbol set was created for use in rocketry by UK university rocketry teams:

 - Kingston University London (KURE)
 - Sheffield University (Sunride)